Two specialists. Both sides covered.

 Our job is straightforward.
 The organisations doing the most important work should have websites and digital tools that help people find them.
 We build those.

-For years, whenever a charity asked me a question about their website or search visibility, I'd help.
+For years, whenever a charity asked us a question about their website or search visibility, we'd help.
 Not as a lead-gen exercise.
 Just because it seemed obvious that organisations doing genuinely important work should have access to decent advice.

 Goodside exists because charities deserve the same quality of work that well-funded commercial organisations take for granted.
 That means honest advice, transparent pricing, and someone who's still contactable two years after launch.